 Energy Healing Salary

 The amount of money you can earn as an energy healer varies depending on geographic location and how many hours a week you work.
-Generally, though, practitioners with energy healing training can earn as much as $100 for a one-hour session.
-According to the U.S. Bureau of Labor Statistics’ current Occupational Outlook Handbook, the median national annual salary for massage therapists is $41,420.
-Actual salaries may vary greatly based on specialization within the field, location, years of experience and a variety of other factors.
+Generally, though, practitioners with energy healing training can earn over $100 for a one-hour session.
+You can research massage therapist salaries and job growth information for your state here:

 Is an Energy Healing Career Right for You?